 PHOTOGRAPHIC PLATES

 All images are those of southern African coals, with the identification of the coal component, colliery (where available) and coalfield, and its origins, presented in the text accompanying the plates.
 Many photographs represent coals from the Witbank and Highveld Coalfields of South Africa as these are the main coal mining areas in that country.
-Other South African coalfields represented include: Ermelo, Soutpansberg, Springbok Flats, Utrecht, Vryheid, Waterberg.
-Other southern African coalfields include: Lechana, Moiyabane, Takotakwane, Morapule (Botswana); Hwange (Zimbabwe); Moatize (Mozambique).
+Other South African coalfields represented include Ermelo, Soutpansberg, Springbok Flats, Utrecht, Vryheid, and Waterberg.
+Southern African coalfields include Lechana, Moiyabane, Takotakwane, Morapule (Botswana); Hwange (Zimbabwe); and Moatize (Mozambique).

-The majority of images were taken using a Zeiss Axio Imager M2S reflected light microscope, under non-polarised white light (LED source) or with a fluorescence lamp, under oil immersion, at x500, at the University of Johannesburg.
+The majority of images were taken using a Zeiss Axio Imager M2S reflected light microscope, under non-polarised white light (LED source) or with a fluorescent lamp, under oil immersion, at x500, at the University of Johannesburg.
 Some images were taken using a Leica DMRX x40 oil lens, at the University of Kentucky; and others on a Leica DMP 4500 x50 oil lens at the University of the Witwatersrand.
-Scale bars are included on all images.
-In instances where this deviates, the correct magnification and light conditions are provided.
+Scale bars are included on almost all images.
+Where this is not the case, the correct magnification and light conditions are provided.

 The reference sources used for the accompanying notes include the following, amongst others:

 Bustin R.M., et al. (1983).
-Coal Petrology It’s Principles, Methods, and Applications.
+Coal Petrology: Its Principles, Methods, and Applications.
 Geological Association of Canada.
 Short Course Notes Volume 3, Victoria.

 Falcon R.M., Snyman C.P.
 (1986).
-An Introduction to coal petrography: Atlas of petrographic constituents in the bituminous coals of southern Africa.
+An Introduction to Coal Petrography: Atlas of petrographic constituents in the bituminous coals of southern Africa.
 Johannesburg: Geological Society of South Africa. pp 207.

 ICCP (2000).
 The new inertinite classification (ICCP System 1994).
 Fuel 80, 459 – 471.